mspeculatrix/Zolatron64/ROM_v3/README.md

 ## Zolatron 64 ROM

-This is V2 of the ROM.
+This is V3 of the ROM.
 It considers the following boards to be intrinsic parts of the computer (which need to be served by the OS):

 * CPU board (duh!)
 * LCDV  - LCD/LED board - VIA provides timer 1 for delay function
-* DUART - SC28L92 DUART board (replaces the 6551 ACIA)
+* DUART - SC28L92 DUART board
 * ZD    - RPi/ZolaDOS board
 * USRP  - User Port VIA board (provides timers available for user programs)
+* EXMEM - Extended memory board
 * PRT   - Parallel interface board

 The Zolatron's ROM code occupies the top 16KB of the address space – $C000-$FFFF.